franklongford/PyFibre/README.md

     source activate PyFibre
     python -m ci install --conda

-Then run `make` in a cloned or forked PyFibre directory to install the local binaries.
-Note: you may need to edit the `PYTHON` and `PIP` variables in the `Makefile`.
+This will install all required libraries and create the local `PyFibre` and `PyFibre_GUI` binaries.
+To make sure the installation has been successful, please run the unittests

+    python -m ci test

 ## Running the PyFibre GUI